Our site uses cookies to improve the user experience and we recommend accepting its use to take full advantage of the navigation

 Wednesday of the Twenty-sixth Week in Ordinary Time

 Versicle before the Gospel (Phil 3:8-9): Alleluia.
-I consider all things so much rubbish that I may gain Christ and be found in him.
+For his sake I have accepted the loss of all things and I consider them so much rubbish, that I may gain Christ and be found in him.
 Alleluia.

 Gospel text (Lk 9:57-62): As Jesus and his disciples were proceeding on their journey, someone said to him, "I will follow you wherever you go."
 Jesus answered him, "Foxes have dens and birds of the sky have nests, but the Son of Man has nowhere to rest his head."
 And to another he said, "Follow me."
 But he replied, "Lord, let me go first and bury my father."
 But he answered him, "Let the dead bury their dead.
 But you, go and proclaim the Kingdom of God."
 And another said, "I will follow you, Lord, but first let me say farewell to my family at home."
 Jesus answered him, "No one who sets a hand to the plow and looks to what was left behind is fit for the Kingdom of God.